 The prospect of seeing a design develop from an idea to a completed project is an exciting experience for a brand that is looking to increase its momentum.
-Communicating your goals for the project can still be a difficult task hence here is the basic guideline to communicate your requirements to your architect for a commercial space.
+Communicating your goals for the project can still be a difficult task hence here is the basic guideline to communicate your requirements to your architect and turnkey interior contracting company for a commercial space.

 This is the key aspect of your brief.
 Enter into the project with a very clear number that is inclusive of all the expenses.
-Architects and designers are known for letting their creativity drive them which often leads to cost overruns.
+Architects, designers and even real estate developers are known for letting their creativity drive them which often leads to cost overruns.
 Let them know that this number will include everything from electrical, air conditioning, decorative items, and the most overlooked item– Taxes.
 Tip: Give them a number 10-15% less than what your original budget is.

 The architect needs to have an understanding of your brand message.
 Give your architect brand collateral like logos, fonts and color palettes that shall act as a guideline for the project.
 The architect should be very clear on what the product is, how it needs to be displayed and what are the dimensions.
 There are at times differences within the same category for e.g. jewelry or clothing.
 The product should guide the design decisions instead of just giving a generic understanding.